Deng Xiaoping: International affairs

 In early 1979, Deng undertook an official visit to the United States, meeting President Jimmy Carter in Washington as well as several Congressmen.
 The Chinese insisted that former President Richard Nixon be invited to the formal White House reception, a symbolic indication of their assertiveness on the one hand, and their desire to continue with the Nixon initiatives on the other.
 As part of the discussions with Carter, Deng sought United States approval for China's contemplated invasion of Vietnam in the Sino-Vietnamese war.
 According to United States National Security Advisor Zbigniew Brzezinski, Carter reserved judgment, an action which Chinese diplomats interpreted as tacit approval, and China launched the invasion shortly after Deng's return.

-During the visit, Deng visited the Johnson Space Center in Houston, as well as the headquarters of Coca-Cola and Boeing in Atlanta and Seattle, respectively.
-With these visits so significant, Deng made it clear that the new Chinese regime's priorities were economic and technological development.
+During the visit Deng visited American farms and factories, the Johnson Space Center in Houston, as well as the headquarters of Coca-Cola and Boeing in Atlanta and Seattle, respectively.

+He later reported that his close encounters with American industrial and agricultural productivity left him stunned.
+Deng had recently spent three years as a fitter in a Jiangxi tractor factory during his period of disfavor and he was unable to sleep for several nights, so tantalized was the Premiere by the possibilities that American economic capacity held for Chinese development.
+The trip to the U.S. radicalized Deng.
+Upon his return he made it clear that the new Chinese regime's priorities were to be in support of rapid economic and technological development.

 Deng took personal charge of the final negotiations with the United States on normalizing foreign relations between the two countries.
 In response to criticism from within the Party regarding his United States policy, Deng wrote, "I am presiding over the work on the United States.
 If there are problems, I take full responsibility."

 Sino-Japanese relations improved significantly.
 Deng used Japan as an example of a rapidly progressing power that set a good example for China economically.